 Oceans and Climate

 Climate change is happening now.
 In the oceans we see this in physical, chemical and biological changes.
-Time series observations reveal increasing ocean temperatures, ocean acidification and extinction of species.
-Several NIVA-projects aim to monitor and understand the past, current and future ocean biogeochemistry, trying to understand the effects of climate change using new technology and modelling.
+Time series observations reveal increasing ocean temperatures, ocean acidification and shifts in geographical range of species.
+Several NIVA projects aim to improve knowledge about the past, current and future ocean biogeochemistry, and are trying to better understand the effects of climate change using new technology and modelling.

 Ocean temperatures are mainly determined by latitude (degrees North or South of the equator) because the incoming solar radiation decreases towards the poles.
 Tropical water has the highest temperatures while the temperatures in polar waters are very low.
 Temperature is also carried within currents of flowing seawater, which create anomalies of ocean temperatures in some regions.
-In the North Atlantic, there is a hot anomaly caused by the warm North-Atlantic current which flows from the tropical regions off the American East Coast to the Nordic Seas and Greenland.
+In the eastern North Atlantic, there is a warm anomaly caused by the warm North Atlantic Current which flows from the tropical regions off the east coast of North America to the Nordic Seas and Greenland.

 Colder water is denser (heavier for a given volume) and thus sinks below warmer water.
-As the North Atlantic current flows from the Tropics it dissipates heat on its way, getting denser and denser until it sinks and forms deep water near Greenland and between Iceland and Svalbard (Spitsbergen).
-This drives the thermohaline ocean circulation.
-Salinity also affects seawater density and the thermohaline circulation, because saltier water is more dense.
+As the North Atlantic Current flows from the tropics it dissipates heat on its way, getting denser and denser until it sinks and forms deep water near Greenland and between Iceland and Svalbard (Spitsbergen).
+This drives thermohaline ocean circulation.
+Salinity also affects seawater density and thermohaline circulation, because saltier water is more dense.
 Seawater salinity varies with addition (rivers, rain, ice-melting) or removal of fresh water (evaporation, ice-formation).

 Carbon cycling in the oceans